imrankhan15/voter-Registration-System/README.md

 # Voter Registration System

-I have built a sample registration system with react frontend and spring boot postgres backend.
+I have built a sample voter registration system with react frontend and spring boot postgres backend.
 The postgres server is hosted in docker.
 Also did error handling, unit tests and integration tests.

 Here is the video demonstration: